TechStack Strategy

 The biggest barrier isn't cost or fear.
 It's not knowing where to start.

-Over half of surveyed owners cite "not knowing where to start" as their top blocker, ahead of data privacy concerns and fear of errors.
-That's why this site publishes a practical getting-started playbook.
-50%+ cite "don't know where to start."
+Over half of surveyed owners cite "not knowing where to start" as their top barrier.
+That's what this site is for.

 What percentage of small businesses use AI in 2026?